obinnaeye/quiz-generator/server/app/db/database_integration.md

         print(f"Error occurred while creating quiz: {e}")
         return None
 ```
 ---

+## Database Models and Schemas

+- **Quiz_models and Quiz_schemas**: These are the pydantic models and schemas used for validation and serialization of quiz related data accross the application.

+- **User_models and User_schemas**: These are the pydantic models and schemas used for validation and serialization of user related data accross the application.

+---

 ## Seeding Data

-The project uses `seed_data.py` and `seed.py` to seed the database with default quizzes.
+The project uses `seed_data.py` and `seed.py` to seed the database with default quizzes and user data.

 ### File Locations

-- `seed_data.py`: Contains the list of quiz data to be seeded.
+- `seed_data.py`: Contains the list of quiz data and user data to be seeded.
 - `seed.py`: Contains the script to populate the database with seed data.

 ### Seeding Instructions